d3x0r/STFRPhysics/Development.md

 At this point I'd like to see quaternions work... but I don't know the proper expression for `r*(q*r^-1)`  sort of thing... and if that IS it, then there's my complaint with quaternions; because that curve should also be the intrinsic curve, and be nice stright lines in the rotation vector space.

+So it seems I have to decompose the quaternion; well, since it gets re-scaled, I just have to rotate the I,J,K components by one vector before the other (ug how to multiply quaternions and vectors?
+Wolfram returns a Quaternion object).